-Years of Service Vesting Percentage
+but less than 3 but less than 4 Vesting Percentage

 Less than 2 0%

 2 but less than 3 20

 3 but less than 4 40

 4 but less than 5 60

 5 but less than 6 80

 6 or more 100

 The vested portion of terminated and retired participants' accounts are available for distribution following a separation from service.
 Forfeitures may be used to offset the Plan Sponsor's matching contributions or administrative expenses of the Plan.
-During 2010 and 2009, forfeitures of approximately \$8,000 and \$10,800, respectively, were used to offset the Plan Sponsor's matching contributions.
+During 2011 and 2010, forfeitures of approximately \$9,700 and \$8,000, respectively, were used to offset the Plan Sponsor's matching contributions.